 Cytokine therapy (interferon alpha, interleukin-2)

 Side effects of the medicine can sometimes be severe.
 In some cases the immune system may attack other parts of the body.
 It may attack the intestines, liver, nerves, skin, eyes, glands that make hormones, or other organs.
-This can lead to serious or even life-threatening symptoms.
+These problems seem to occur more often with ipilimumab than with the anti-PD-1 medicines.
+They can lead to serious or even life-threatening symptoms.
 Other side effects can include:

 Allergic reactions during medicine infusion

 It's important to report any side effects to your doctor or nurse right away.

 Cytokines are proteins that trigger your immune system.
 These two cytokines are used to treat melanoma:

 Doctors use medicines with cytokines to boost general immunity.
 For example, the interleukin-2 cytokine helps the growth of certain white blood cells.
 These medicines are given by IV or as injections.